Skip to Content

 • 1 tsp Italian seasoning

-2. Cut the loaf into a grid pattern, careful not to slice all the way through.
+2. Using a sharp bread knife, cut the loaf into a grid pattern, being careful not to slice all the way through.

-3. Mix melted butter, garlic, and seasoning.
-Drizzle between the bread cuts.
+3. Mix melted butter, garlic and Italian seasoning; drizzle mixture into the bread crevices.

-5. Bake for 15 minutes, then broil for 2-3 minutes until the cheese is bubbly.
+5. Bake for 15 minutes, then switch to the broil setting for 2‑3 minutes until the cheese is bubbly and golden.

 4. Classic Sugar Cookies